jp2321/dl4cv_dev/chapters/chapter2.md

 <exercise id="6" title="Hands on image reading">

 Read the dog.jpeg image from disk.
 It is in the exercise folder.
-First read it as black and white image, second as colored image.
+First, read it as a black and white image, second as a colored image.
-Display both image with the right color setting.
+Display both image.

 <codeblock id="02_02">

-Specifiy the colorchange for the colored image.
+Specify the color change for the colored image.

 </codeblock>
 </exercise>

 <exercise id="7" title="Hands on slicing and dicing">

-As the image is a numpy array, one can "slice and dice" the image in an easy fashion.
+As the image is a NumPy array, one can "slice and dice" the image in an easy fashion.
-Dice the dog image so that it shows the height from 81 to 127's pixel and the width of the 49's to 107 pixels with all color channels.
+Dice the dog image so that it shows the height from 81 to 127's pixels and the width of the 49's to 107 pixels with all color channels.

 <codeblock id="02_02_1">

 Slice and dice via the index of the array.
-Rember it starts by zero
+Rember it starts by zero.

 </codeblock>
 </exercise>

 <exercise id="8" title="Hands on slicing and dicing and coloring">

-Set the colorvalues for red high so that the box of 0 to 70 and 0 to 40 appears red.
+Set the color values for red high so that the box of 0 to 70 and 0 to 40 appears red.

 <codeblock id="02_02_2">